WPI-AIM/ambf/README.md

 make
 ```

-If you are using Linux, then after succesful build, source the devel to add the ros modules
+On Linux systems, please source the correct folder to achieve system wide availability of AMBF ROS modules.
-is the workspace using
+While in the build folder, you can run:

 `source ./devel/setup.bash`

-You can also set the source file in your .bashrc with the following command:
+You can also permanently add the install location in your .bashrc with the following command:

 `echo "source ~/ambf/build/devel/setup.bash" >> ~/.bashrc`

 ### Running the Simulator:
-After successful build, running the simulator is easy.
-Follow the steps below.
+Having succesfully build the Simulator, running is easy.
 Depending
-on what OS you're using.
+on what OS you're using follow the commands below.

 ```
 cd ~/ambf/bin/<os>